PRESS RELEASE

 Joey Thompson

-Visit Seattle presents a new fan experience with scoreboards in the sky for each of the six hosted matches
+Visit Seattle creates a new fan experience with scoreboards in the sky for each of six hosted matches

-SEATTLE – Visit Seattle, the official destination marketing organization for Seattle and King County, launched the world’s first drone scoreboard during the city’s inaugural FIFA World Cup 26™ matches on June 15 and 19.
+SEATTLE – Visit Seattle, the official destination marketing organization for Seattle and King County, launched the world’s first drone scoreboard during the city’s six FIFA World Cup 26™ matches.

-Developed to honor a once-in-a-generation sports moment, visiting fans and residents gathered at Seattle Center to catch the futuristic scoreboard in the sky next to the iconic Space Needle.
-The nightly scoreboard, which broadcasts each team’s final score along with their country’s flag, will continue for the duration of Seattle’s World Cup matches – aiming to showcase the city’s culture of innovation and fandom to the world, driving visitation for years to come.
-All shows are free and open to the public.
+Developed to honor a once-in-a-generation sports moment, thousands of visiting fans and residents gathered to catch the futuristic scoreboard in the sky next to the iconic Space Needle.
+The nightly scoreboard, which broadcast each team’s final score along with their country’s flag, aimed to showcase the city’s culture of innovation and fandom to the world, driving visitation for years to come.
+All shows were free and open to the public.

 Visuals here (credit listed in each file name)

-The scoreboard pays homage to Seattle’s history of innovation, strong sports fandom, and iconic skyline.
-Scoreboards take place at the Space Needle in Seattle Center, the hub of Seattle’s Fan Celebration activities and a short distance from the downtown core.
+The scoreboard paid homage to Seattle’s history of innovation, strong sports fandom, and iconic skyline.
+Scoreboards took place at the Space Needle in Seattle Center, the hub of Seattle’s Fan Celebration activities and a short distance from the downtown core.
+The scoreboard could also be viewed from several neighborhoods around the city.

-This is the first time that a same-day score has been implemented as part of a drone show.
-Shows are 12 minutes long and feature 400 drones.
-In addition to the scoreboard, the show displays elements evoking Seattle, like the city skyline and the signature SeattleFWC26 “whale tail” inspired by Northwest artist Shogo Ota’s World Cup poster design.
+This was the first time a same-day score was implemented as part of a drone show.
+Shows were 12 minutes long and featured 400 drones.
+In addition to the scoreboard, the show displayed elements evoking Seattle, like the city skyline and the signature SeattleFWC26 “whale tail” inspired by Northwest artist Shogo Ota’s World Cup poster design.

 More in Seattle during FIFA

-Fans who come to Seattle for the matches can also check out Seattle Fan Celebrations, a collection of experiences, viewing parties and celebrations all along the Unity Loop, a physical and digital experience designed to connect residents and visitors with the best of Seattle through culture, food, art, parks, small businesses, and community spaces.
+Fans who came to Seattle for the matches could also check out Seattle Fan Celebrations, a collection of experiences, viewing parties and celebrations all along the Unity Loop, a physical and digital experience designed to connect residents and visitors with the best of Seattle through culture, food, art, parks, small businesses, and community spaces.

 Other experiences: